The Wilson Primary School

 “Geography explains the past, illuminates the present and prepares us for the future.
 What could be more important than that?”
 Michael Palin

-Through the Geography curriculum at the Federation of Oxford Road Community School and Wilson Primary School we aim to encourage in our children to have a deep curiosity about the world and sense of ‘awe and wonder’ about the diversity of people, cultures, places and environments within it.
+Through the Geography curriculum at Wilson Primary, we aim to encourage in the children a deep curiosity about the world and a sense of ‘awe and wonder’ about the diversity of people, cultures, places and environments within it.
 To be considerate and engaged global citizens, we believe children need to recognise connections and seek explanations about how the world works.
-Our curriculum aims to empower them with the knowledge and skills to better understand our complex and rapidly changing world and face the ever-growing challenges for our societies, both locally and globally.
+We aim to empower them with the knowledge and skills to better understand our complex and rapidly changing world and face the ever-growing challenges for our societies, both locally and globally.

 I am going to watch more programs like National Geographic so I can find out more.